Mariahu

 Mariahu (Mariyahu) is a town and a nagar panchayat in Jaunpur district in the Indian state of Uttar Pradesh.
-Its name Mariahu was given by Nanwag (Nandwak) king Naun Rao in 16th century on the name of Mandav Deo, the patreon deity of the Nanwag clan.
+Its name Mariahu was given by the leader of Nanwag (Nandwak) Rajputs, King Naun Rao in 16th century on the name of Mandav Deo, the patreon deity of the Nanwag clan.
 The samadhi of Mandav dev is situated near to Chutka Devi temple which is in the east of tehsil.
 Mostly tehsil was ruled by Nanwag Rajputs who were the local rulers during 16th and 17th century.
 Baghi Sangram Singh, a leader of the Nanwags, revolted against the British East India company during the Rebellion of 1857 and defeated them on several occasions.
-It is one of the six tehsils of Jaunpur district, with the others being Jaunpur city, Shahganj, Machalishahar, Badlapur and Keraket.
+It is one of the six tehsils of Jaunpur district, with the others being Jaunpur city, Shahganj, Machalishahar, Badlapur and Kerakat.

 Geography

 Mariahu has an average elevation of 87 m.

 Demographics

 As of 2011 Indian Census, Mariahu had a total population of 22,778, of which 11,661 were males and 11,117 were females.
 Population within the age group of 0 to 6 years was 3,331.
 The total number of literates in Mariahu was 15,426, which constituted 67.7% of the population with male literacy of 73.5% and female literacy of 61.7%.
 The effective literacy rate of 7+ population of Mariahu was 79.3%, of which male literacy rate was 86.2% and female literacy rate was 72.1%.
 The Scheduled Castes and Scheduled Tribes population was 3,364 and 1 respectively.
 Mariahu had 3248 households in 2011.

 As of the 2001 Census of India, Mariahu had a population of 20,142.
 Males constitute 53% of the population and females 47%.
 In Mariahu, 17% of the population is under 6 years of age.